SumoLogic/sumologic-documentation/docs/integrations/databases/oracle/performance-metrics.md

 ---
 id: performance-metrics
-title: Set Up Oracle Performance Metrics Script
+title: Performance Metrics Script Setup
 ---

 This page has instructions for setting up the performance metrics script on Linux and Windows for the Oracle app.